8 Tips for Falling Asleep Faster|

 To gather this data with your isense adjustable mattress, make sure you have the sleep tracking feature activated.
 The biometric sensors will track your sleep behaviors overnight. isense tracks each side of the bed independently, so you and your partner can personalize your sleep goals.
 Use the feedback from the app to fine tune your Comfort Control™ settings for your best night’s sleep.

 Keeping your feet warm at bedtime is scientifically shown to be one of the best tips to fall asleep fast.
 When your feet are warm, the blood vessels expand, which signals to your brain that it’s time to sleep.
 You don’t have to wear socks to accomplish this, but that’s the easiest way to warm those toes.
 Other options include taking a warm bath and placing a hot water bottle or extra blankets near the end of the bed.
 Find this and other surprising advice in our roundup of mind-blowing sleep tips.

 7. Hide the Clock

-If insomnia keeps you up even after you’ve made some of these lifestyle adjustments, talk with your doctor.
-Healthcare professionals have the training to help you identify any underlying issues that could be preventing you from falling asleep as soon as your head touches the pillow.
+If you’re struggling with insomnia after making some of these lifestyle adjustments, talk with your doctor.
+Healthcare professionals have the training to help you identify underlying issues that could be preventing you from falling asleep quickly.
 For many, insomnia is a matter of mental healthcare.
 Mention this to your therapist or consider Somly—an app that uses research-backed cognitive behavioral therapy to help you change your sleep patterns.
-Together, you can determine how to go to sleep fast in ways that work with your health needs.
+Together, you can determine how to fall asleep quickly in ways that work with your health needs.

 Deep, restful sleep is essential to your overall health, and the faster you fall asleep, the sooner you experience the rest your body needs to heal and rejuvenate itself.
 Harness the power of our adjustable Comfort Control™ technology to fall asleep and stay asleep, whether you sleep solo or with a partner.